tsenst/CrowdFlow/README.md

 }
 ```

-Download the dataset via the following direct links
+Download the dataset via the following direct link
  - [https://hidrive.ionos.com/lnk/LUiCHfYG](https://hidrive.ionos.com/lnk/LUiCHfYG)

-the password is the case sensitive name of the repository.
+The password is the case sensitive name of the repository.

 Unpack the dataset by:
 ```
 sudo apt-get install unrar